-The Mosser Hotel operates as a tourist hotel.
-There is no impact on resident employment, public transit, child-care and other services anticipated as a result of the proposed conversion of residential to tourist rooms.
-The Project Sponsor has submitted a Market Demand Analysis prepared by PKF Consulting dated May 13, 2015.
-Given San Francisco's strong tourism industry, "world-renowned reputation, ongoing improvements, and easy accessibility, the study finds that there is demand for additional hotel units at the Mosser Hotel.
-However, the proposed hotel use would result in the conversion of 77 residential hotel rooms to tourist hotel rooms without comparable replacements elsewhere in the City.
+Hotel Des Arts currently operates as a tourist hotel.
+There is no impact on resident employment, public transit, child-care and other services anticipated as a result of the proposed conversion of residential to tourist use.
+The Project Sponsor has submitted a Market Demand Analysis prepared by PKF Consulting dated August 25, 2015.
+Given San Francisco's strong tourism industry, "world-renowned reputation, ongoing improvements, and easy accessibility, the study finds that there is demand for additional hotel units at Hotel Des Arts.
+However, the proposed hotel use would result in the conversion of 37 residential hotel rooms to tourist hotel rooms without comparable replacements elsewhere in the City.
 Although there may be market demand for a hotel at the subject property, the replacement of residential hotel rooms with tourist hotel rooms does not meet the basic findings for a Conditional Use Authorization, as it is neither necessary nor desirable for the community.
 Furthermore, the proposed conversion would have a detrimental impact to the City's stock of affordable housing.